openanalytics/shinyproxy-config-examples/11-openid-azure-b2c/README.md

 2. Restart ShinyProxy

-You should now be able to login into ShinyProxy using an Azure user.
+You should now be able to log in on ShinyProxy using an Azure user.
 You can create additional users by going to the `Users` page in Azure.

 ## Configuring the username